Reviews You Can Rely On

 chainsaw - the husqvarna 450r slices through smaller diameter logs in a couple...

-To begin our review process, we carefully studied each model for features and functions that might set them apart from the others.
-We weighed and measured each chainsaw to double-check the accuracy of the manufacturer's technical specification data from their websites.
-We measured noise levels and considered the various power sources and their strengths and weaknesses for the different types of saws.
-Most importantly, we conducted a side-by-side cutting evaluation and running time trials with a specific size and type of wood.
-We use both a standardized 4 x 4 test as well as real-world tests where we cut trees of various diameters.
+We weighed and measured each chainsaw to double-check the accuracy of the manufacturer's technical specifications.
+We measured noise levels and assessed the various power sources for the different types of saws, including their strengths and weaknesses.
+Most importantly, we conducted side-by-side cutting evaluations and running time trials using a specific wood size and type.
+We use both a standardized 4 x 4 test and real-world tests in which we cut trees of various diameters.
 For more info on our chainsaw test process, see our complete How We Test article.

 chainsaw - just a few of our many side-by-side tests.